 Towards a Physical Understanding of Tidal Disruption Events

-Coordinators: Kate Alexander, Eric Coughlin, Suvi Gezari, and Chris Nixon
+Coordinators: Kate Alexander, Eric Coughlin, Decker French, Suvi Gezari, and Chris Nixon

 A tidal disruption event (TDE) occurs when a star is pulled apart by the gravitational field of a supermassive black hole (SMBH), transforming the star into a stream of stellar debris.
 In a matter of months, a fraction of this debris stream returns to the SMBH and ignites an accretion flare in the nucleus of the galaxy where it resides.
 TDEs have been observed in great detail across the electromagnetic spectrum; from the initial rise in flux to the decay back to quiescence.
 Such observations may enable an inference of the SMBH and disrupted star properties, while also providing a unique window into poorly understood aspects of accretion theory, such as the nature of super-Eddington flows and the production of jets and outflows.